PySimpleGUI/PySimpleGUI/docs/tutorial.md

         [sg.Text('Your Folder', size=(15, 1), auto_size_text=False, justification='right'),
          sg.InputText('Default Folder'), sg.FolderBrowse()],
         [sg.Submit(), sg.Cancel()]
     ]

+    form = sg.FlexForm('Everything bagel', default_element_size=(40, 1))
     button, values = form.LayoutAndRead(layout)
-    sg.MsgBox(button, values)
+    sg.Popup(button, values)

-That may seem like a lot of code, but try coding this same GUI layout directly in tkinter and you'll quickly realize that the length is tiny.
+That may seem like a lot of code, but try coding this same GUI layout using any other GUI framework and it will be lengthier and what you see here.... by a WIDE margin.
+10's of times longer.

 ![everything for tutorial](https://user-images.githubusercontent.com/13696193/44302997-38531b00-a303-11e8-8c45-698ea62590a8.jpg)